Why join us as a postgraduate?

 Students on any postgraduate taught programme take modular classes at the same level.
 Each module involves around 300 dedicated study hours: a mix of lecture and seminar time, preparatory reading and study, and researching and writing assignments.

-The full Master of Arts (MA) programme consists of four of these taught course modules and a short research dissertation.
+The full Master of Arts programme consists of four of these taught course modules and a research dissertation.
 The Postgraduate Diploma programme consists of only the four taught course modules.
 The Postgraduate Certificate programme consists of two taught course modules.

 Students taking the MA programme full-time will complete in one year.
-For those not opting for full-time, students who are applying for the UK’s Postgraduate Student Loan are considered Part-Time and must complete the programme within two years.
-Those who are not applying for this service are considered Part-Time (Open Learning) students, and must complete the programme within five years.
+Part time students applying for the UK’s Postgraduate Student Loan must complete the programme within two years.
+All other part time students are considered open learning and must complete the programme within five years.